joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 ## Obtaining occurrence data with rgbif

-[GBIF](https://www.gbif.org/) is the largest platform for accessing biodiveristy data (as of writing, in includes 2,315,318,585 occurrence records!), making it an excellent source of occurrence data for spatial phylogenetics.
+[GBIF](https://www.gbif.org/) is the largest platform for accessing biodiveristy data[^1], making it an excellent source of occurrence data for spatial phylogenetics.

 [`rgbif`](https://docs.ropensci.org/rgbif/) is an R package that interfaces with the GBIF [API](https://en.wikipedia.org/wiki/API),